davidfstr/dafoster.net/about/index.md

 [SSA subtitle support in HandBrake]: /projects/handbrake-subtitle-support/
 [Django]: https://www.djangoproject.com/

+{% assign hiring = false %}
+{% if hiring %}
+If you like what you've read on my site and like the idea of bringing computer science education to the K-12 space, [come work for me]!

+[come work for me]: https://techsmart.betterteam.com/
+{% endif %}

 <h2 id="biography">Biography</h2>

 I initially discovered computers when I was 4 and starting programming them at 6.